mehedihasankhairul/cryptoverse-app/README.md

-###Cryptoverse Application
+### Cryptoverse Application
-  *Update Price, News, Trading etc will be displayed here
+  *Update Price, News, Trading etc will be displayed here with Rapid API*

   ##Development_Mode = On